bhenrich/CMD-MacroRunner/README.md

 3. Restart your shell.

     Restart your command prompt or windows powershell window.
-You should be able to run the progeam by typing the 'run -help' command.
+This is to refresh the loaded Enviroment Variables.

+4. First time setup

+    Excecute the command 'run' without any other arguments to run the first time setup.
+The program will create a config in your Documents folder.

+5. Enjoy!

+    the tool is now set up.
+Excecute 'run -help' for instructions on how to register new programs, excecute your macros and more.
+The tool also works in your RUN dialogue (Win+R).
+Just type the command 'run <macro>' to run any software or file, without having to enter the full path or search it in the explorer.